yjwam/AML-Assignment-3/README.md

     - is_valid_action :  to check if action chosen is a valid action with respect to constraints.
     - update_velocity : to update velocity of car.
     - reset : to reset the car velocity to (0,0).
     - get_best_action : to chose greedily the action for a given state.

+### 3. track-1.txt
+This is text file which represent track-1 (as given in assignment)
+### 4. track-2.txt
+This is text file which represent track-2 (as given in assignment)
+### 5. track-own.txt
+This is text file which represent our own track.
+### 6. Reinforcement_Learning.ipynb
+Uses Q-L algorithm, where agent is a car and tracks are environment.